An Authentic analysis of nuclear families

 Human interdependence

-Since God created Eve as a companion of Adam; and selected the Garden of Eden as a place to live in; the concept of bonding and family has been established.
-Some old myths reveals that the need of protection of physically weak women had ascertained the concept of family.
+Since God created Eve as a companion of Adam, they selected the Garden of Eden as a place to live in.
+Thus the concept of bonding and family has been established.
+Although, Some old myths reveals that the need of protection of physically weak women had ascertained the concept of family.
 Carlos Salinas de Gortari with the saying, “No one can live entirely on their own, nor can any country or society exist in isolation”, has empowered us to shift our focus even to a broader horizon.
-After a series of evolution under the influence of ever-changing socio-economic scenarios, the concept of nuclear families emerged.
-Traditionally, India has been maintaining joint families as system.
+However, after a series of evolution under the influence of ever-changing socio-economic scenarios, the concept of nuclear families emerged.
+Traditionally, India has been maintaining joint families as system since the beginning.

 Joint Families to Nuclear Families